edakturk14/ethereum-developer-resources/README.md

 ## Developer Communities
 - [BuidlGuidl](https://buidlguidl.com/) - Curated group of Ethereum builders creating products, prototypes, and tutorials to enrich the web3 ecosystem
+- [Alchemy University](https://twitter.com/AlchemyLearn) -  Ecosystem for learning how to build and interact with web3.
 - [DeveloperDAO](https://www.developerdao.com/) - Community of thousands of web3 builders creating a better internet
 - [WomenBuildlWeb3](https://www.womenbuildweb3.com/) - Global collective of women and non-binary developers learning and building in web3
 - [WebtrES](https://www.webtres.club/) - Global Spanish-speaking community learning and building in web3